benj-o/ColorPicker/README.md

 - `color` — A SwiftUI Color object dynamically constructed from HSB values.
 This is **not** a View-updating property.
 - `hex` — A hex code representing the current value.
 This is **not** a View-updating property.

 A `.hex` computed property is also provided as an extension of UIColor.
-Your're welcome.
+You're welcome.

 ## Credits